TheOriginalGeez/Cupid/README.md

 Downloading and installing this list can take a while depending on your specs.
 To get the fastest speeds put the working folder on an SSD.

 1) Open Wabbajack.
-2) Load the Modlist from Disk.
+2) Browse Modlists, check Show NSFW in the top right, and download Cupid.
 3) Adjust the installation and download paths (EX: D:\Modding\Cupid , D:\Modding\SSEDownloads).
 4) Click the start button.
 5) Wait for Wabbajack to finish.